 Mr K. Hugh was nominated as General Secretary at the first meeting.

-For many years he organised a large congress in Zinal , which was unique in Europe and in 2013 celebrated it’s 40th aniversary.
-After M. Blitz’ s death in 1990, Raoul Lenz, the President of the Swiss Federation succeeded him as Director of the Union and of the Zinal congress.
+For many years he organised a large congress in Zinal , which was unique in Europe and in 2022 will celebrate it’s 49th anniversary.
+After M. Blitz’ s death in 1990, Raoul Lenz, the President of the Swiss Federation succeeded him as Director of the EUY and of the Zinal congress.
 Diana Kendall of Great Britain was the next to be elected as General Secretary and from 1994 to 2006 Antonietta Rozzi of Italy served in the post.
-Next was Marianne Mascini (2006-2010), Claire Bornstein (2010-2012), and Herman Seymus (2012-2014).
-In 2014, after the re-organisation process, the new position of EUY President was filled by Gabi Gillessen.
+Next was Marianne Mascini (2006-2010), Claire Bornstain (2010-2012), Herman Seymus (2012-2014) and Gabi Gillessen (2014-20).
+Since 2020, the EUY President is Virginie Zajac.

 At present the Union consists of 22 national Federations.
 The seat of EUY is in France.

 The EUY was founded in 1971 by Gerard Blitz and Andre van Lysebeth.
 The representatives of the National Federations met in Switzerland in 1971 to create the European Union of Yoga Federations (UEFNY) which later became the EUY.